samcirceo/samcirceo/README.md

 My name is Samantha, and I am a data enthusiast with an **M.S. in Data Science** from Eastern University and a **B.S. in Textile Engineering** from NC State.
 I love digging into data to uncover insights that help make smarter decisions and spark innovation.
 With experience in Engineering, Research & Development, and Product Development within the textile industry, I enjoy turning complex datasets into actionable solutions—because _data doesn’t lie_!

-Fun fact: One of my bucket list goals is to visit all 62 U.S. National Parks.
+**Fun fact**: One of my bucket list goals is to visit all 62 U.S. National Parks.
 I have been to 20 so far!

-**Skills** :  Python (NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, TensorFlow), R(dplyr, ggplot2), SQL, Tableau, and AWS Cloud Computing to build scalable machine learning models and visualizations to life
+**Technical Skills** :  Python (NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, TensorFlow), R(dplyr, ggplot2), SQL, Tableau, and AWS Cloud Computing to build scalable machine learning models and visualizations to life

+Want to see my work?
 [Check out my portfolio](https://samcirceo.github.io/) or view my project repositories below:

 ## Projects